-But beyond the praise for the gameplay, storyline, and environment one thing stood out; almost everyone had played the game ‘normally’; out of over 100 articles, not one person had gone off-piste.
+But beyond the praise for the gameplay, storyline, and environment, one thing stood out: almost everyone had played the game ‘normally’; out of over 100 articles, not one person had gone off-piste.

 This might feel like a strange statement.
-After all, how else could you play the game and not get zapped in the first 20 seconds.
+After all, how else could you play the game and not get zapped in the first 20 seconds?
 This is where things get interesting: the developers – Dark Crystal Games – have added unusual gameplay styles (a few are signposted in the opening level) to give an entirely different playthrough.
-Some of these are:

 - Setting your intelligence as low as possible